pszponder/template_node-ts/README.md

 When you build or start the application using one of the appropriate commands (see the scripts section), the compiled code will be output to a `dist` folder.

+## A note on lint-staged and Husky

+I decided to remove lint-staged and Husky from the main branch.

+Instead, if you would like to see the implementation of the template using lint-staged and Husky, refer to the `with-husky` branch.

 ## Scripts:

 Use the following command to run the scripts: